TheFastest599/admybrand-insights/README.md

 - [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS
 - [Lucide](https://lucide.dev/) - Icon library

-## 📞 Support

-For support, email support@admybrand.com or join our Slack channel.

----

-Built with ❤️ by the ADmyBRAND team

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.